-Google cloud security issues are much like any cybersecurity issue—the difference is how you manage them
+Google cloud security issues are like any other cybersecurity issue—the difference is how you manage them

 Anywhere there is sensitive information involved there are security issues.
 Before the days of cloud computing, InfoSec managers were plagued by a variety of network intrusion and other cybersecurity issues.
 The transition to the cloud has only adjusted (or, in many cases, added to) data security issues.
 Google cloud security issues are really no different.

-Cloud security issues fall into two categories: cloud provider security issues (for example, Google’s cloud infrastructure) and customer cloud security issues (i.e. securing your data stored in Google Team Drives).
+Cloud security issues fall into two categories: cloud provider security issues (for example, Google’s cloud infrastructure) and customer cloud security issues (i.e. securing your data stored in Google Shared Drives).

-We’ve previously covered Google cloud infrastructure topics regarding what you need to know about a Google cloud security breach and Google Apps security.
-Today, we’re going to look a bit more into the customer side of Google cloud security issues and what you need to know about securing your G Suite and Google cloud monitoring.
+We’ve previously covered Google cloud infrastructure topics such as Google cloud security breachs and Google Apps security.
+Today, we’re going to look into the customer side of Google cloud security issues and what you need to know about securing your G Suite and Google cloud monitoring.

 Google Cloud Data Breach